the museum in english

 Acquisition : Don de l'artiste en 1951

-Localisation : SA34 - Salle 34For a very long time, Marc Chagall would remain attached to his country of origin, Russia, and even if he spent the bulk of his life in France, first in Paris and then in Vence, in the south, he would return ‘home’ and carry out official functions between 1914 and 1922.
-Among the bodies of work of the Ecole de Paris artists, Chagall’s art remains imbued with a very personal philosophy and poetic force.
-The observation of day-to-day reality through the prism of Fauve and Cubist influences combined is conveyed by a “total lyrical explosion”, to borrow Andre Breton’s expression.
+Even though Marc Chagall spent the majority of his life in France, first in Paris and the in Vence, he remained committed to his birth country, Russia, for a very long time; returning 'home' to carry out official functions between 1914 and 1922.
+Among the bodies of work by artists from the Ecole de Paris, Chagall's art remains imbued with a very personal philosophical and poetic force.
+The observation of day-to-day reality through the prism of Fauve and Cubist influences is conveyed by a "total lyrical explosion", to borrow André Breton's expression.

-La Fenêtre
+• La Fenêtre

 Médium :